Soundharya-A/Soundharya-A/README.md

 # 👋 Hi, I'm Soundharya

-🎓 Aspiring Software Engineer | Computer Science Student | Passionate About Building Real-World Solutions
+🎓 Aspiring Software Engineer | Computer Science Graduate | Passionate About Building Real-World Solutions

 ---

-## 🧭 About Me
+## 🚀 About Me

 I'm a passionate Software Developer with a strong foundation in computer science, specializing in building efficient and scalable applications.
 Proficient in multiple programming languages, frameworks, and tools, I thrive in solving complex problems and delivering innovative solutions.